Continuing Education (CE) Frequently Asked Questions

 What programs are acceptable for NAPFA CEs?

-The 30 CEs required from NAPFA-approved sources (or 15 CEs for those joining on or after July 1, 2023) must be from live programs or recorded/self-study courses (excluding reading trade journals/magazines) that are offered by/accepted by NAPFA, CFP®, CFA, CPA, CLE, CLU, EA, ChFC, CIMA, CIMC, CPWA, CRPS, RICP, CDFA, AIF or state licensure requirements.
+As part of your total CE requirements, the 30 CEs specifically required from NAPFA-approved sources (or 15 CEs for those joining on or after July 1, 2025) must be from live programs or recorded/self-study courses (excluding reading trade journals/magazines) that are offered by/accepted by NAPFA, CFP®, CFA, CPA, CLE, CLU, IRS, ChFC, CIMA, CIMC, CPWA, CRPS, RICP, CDFA, AIF or state IAR or licensure requirements.
 You’ll report these CEs under the Study Type of “Classroom/Web” in the NAPFA Learning Center.

 College-level courses in financial planning, or courses taken to attain a designation, count for the number of semester hours earned or the number of CFP® CEs earned; otherwise, they do not earn NAPFA CEs.
-To seek approval of other programs, please submit complete information, including program links, to Heidi Tennant.
+To seek approval of other programs, please submit complete information, including program links, to the NAPFA Education Department.

 For members with the 60-CE or 45-CE requirement ONLY: the remaining CEs to achieve the total CEs required may come from a wider range of programs, and may include CEs from other Study Types, including Reading, Teaching/Presenting, Writing, or Pro Bono Service.